FREE SHIPPING ON ALL FEEL FREE ORDERS

 What to Expect at a Kava Bar

-First-time kava drinkers may be curious about what to expect when stepping foot in a kava bar.
+First-time kava consumer may be curious about what to expect when stepping foot in a kava bar.
 Many kava novices may actually be quite impressed by the calming aesthetics and culture-diversified menus of many kava bars.
+Aside from the relaxed and social atmosphere, you may find your local kava bar offers more than just a traditional “kava experience” – some have a calendar of events ranging from live music and poetry readings to art exhibitions and even yoga.

 Kava’s unique properties can make it an excellent tool to elevate your mood, enhance focus, and reduce occasional stress.
-At Botanic Tonics, we offer feel free kava capsules and feel free wellness tonics that can provide a clean boost of energy without the jitters from caffeine or the hangovers from alcohol.
+At Botanic Tonics, we offer a feel free CLASSIC Tonic that can provide a clean boost of energy without the jitters from caffeine.

 Sources: